azagniotov/stubby4j/README.md

 ### Change log

 ##### 4.0.6-SNAPSHOT
-* A lot of internal maintenance such as code clean up & refactoring.
-Improving test coverage.
+* A lot of internal maintenance such as: code clean up, refactoring & improved test coverage
+* Supporting additional 3xx redirect HTTP codes when rendering redirect response: 303, 307 & 308

 ##### 4.0.5
 * Pull request #63 - Dynamic token replacement is also applied to stubbed response headers